The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Conclusions

-The second type of hidden symmetries we have discovered, are the transformations that leave the integral Yang-Mills equations invariant.
-They are generated by an infinite dimensional group, which elements are holonomies of one-form connections on the loop space ${\cal L}^{(1)}$.
-For every point of ${\cal L}^{(1)}$ we defined a composition of any two given connections, which in its turn lead to the composition of the corresponding holonomies, which are the group elements.
-Such a group differ from the usual holonomy group defined in the literature, where one fix a give connection and define the composition of the group from the composition of the loops.
-We instead, fix the loop in ${\cal L}^{(1)}$ and compose the connections.
+The second type of hidden symmetries that we have discovered corresponds to the transformations that leave the integral Yang-Mills equations invariant.
+They are generated by an infinite-dimensional group, whose elements are holonomies of one-form connections on the loop space ${\cal L}^{(1)}$.
+For every point of ${\cal L}^{(1)}$ we defined a composition of any two given connections, which in its turn lead to the composition of the corresponding holonomies, that are the group elements.
+Such a group differs from the usual holonomy group defined in the literature, whose elements are the holonomies of a fixed connection evaluated on every closed path based on a fixed point.
+The composition law of such a group is defined through the composition of the loops.
+We instead fix the loop in ${\cal L}^{(1)}$ and compose the connections on that fixed loop.

-Even though such a group leave the integral Yang-Mills equations invariant, it is not a symmetry of the Hamiltonian.
-So, in principle it can define maps between two quite different configurations.
-With a suitable choice of connection one can, for instance, map a vaccum configuration into a non-trivial solution like a magnetic monopole.
+Even though our infinite group leaves the integral Yang-Mills equations invariant, it is not a symmetry of the Hamiltonian.
+So, in principle, it can define maps between two quite different configurations.
+With a suitable choice of connection, one can, for instance, map a vacuum configuration into a non-trivial solution like a magnetic monopole.
 Therefore, such a group may play a role, in non-abelian gauge theories, similar to that played by the Kac-Moody group in integrable field theories in $(1+1)$-dimensions.
 However, the powerful methods applicable for such theories, like the inverse scattering method, dressing method, etc, rely, among other things, on the so-called Riemann-Hilbert problem.
-It is not known yet if the group we have constructed may lead to similar powerful structures applicable for gauge theories.
-That is one of the challenges that our approach creates, and the answer to such questions are well beyond the scope of the present paper.
+It is not known yet if the group we have constructed may lead to similar powerful structures applicable to gauge theories.
+That is one of the challenges that our approach puts forward, and the answer to such questions is well beyond the scope of the present paper.

 The other interesting aspect of such a group is that it may not be a Lie group.
-We have to investigate that further, but it seems that the space formed by the group elements, may not be a manifold.
+We have to investigate that further, but it seems that the space formed by the group elements may not be a manifold.
 Its (infinite) dimension may vary from point to point.
-If that turns out to be true, the symmetries of the integral Yang-Mills equations, defined by such a group, may not be subjected to the Coleman-Mandula no-go theorem.
+If that turns out to be true, the symmetries of the integral Yang-Mills equations, defined by such a group, may not be subjected to the Coleman-Mandula no-go theorem \cite{colmand}.